BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 **Conversion:**

 - Ledger and consensus rules remain unchanged.
-- To adopt this standard, previously displayed BTC amounts are multiplied by 100,000,000 to yield the new integer representation.
+- Implementations adopting this standard MUST multiply previously displayed BTC amounts by 100,000,000 to determine the new integer representation.

 # Rationale

 **Usability:**
-Integer-only displays simplify mental arithmetic and minimize potential errors.
+Integer-only displays simplify mental arithmetic and reduce potential confusion or user error.

 **Protocol Alignment:**
-Since Bitcoin inherently counts integral units, presenting values as integers more faithfully reflects its design.
+The Bitcoin protocol inherently counts discrete units.
+Removing the artificial decimal format aligns user perception with Bitcoin’s actual integral design.

 **Educational Clarity:**
-By removing decimals, newcomers are not misled into thinking Bitcoin is decimal-based.
-This better communicates Bitcoin’s fundamental nature from the outset.
+Presenting integers ensures newcomers do not mistakenly assume that Bitcoin’s nature is decimal-based.
+It conveys Bitcoin’s true design from the start.

 **Future-Proofing:**
-Embracing the smallest unit as the primary measure ensures a consistent standard that scales with future adoption and use cases.
+Adopting the smallest unit as the primary measure ensures a consistent standard that can scale smoothly as Bitcoin adoption grows.

+# Addressing Alternative Approaches

+## Refuting the "Bits" Proposal (BIP 176)

+An alternative suggestion (BIP 176) proposes using "bits" to represent one-millionth of a bitcoin (100 satoshis).
+While this reduces the number of decimal places in certain contexts, it fails to fully address the core issues our BIP aims to solve:

+1. **Persistent Decimal Mindset:**
+   Using "bits" still retains a layered decimal approach, requiring users to think in terms of multiple denominations (BTC and bits).
+This shifts complexity rather than eliminating it.

+2. **Inconsistent User Experience:**
+   Users must learn to toggle between BTC for large amounts and bits for small amounts.
+Instead of providing a unified view of value, it fragments the user experience.

+3. **Incomplete Alignment with the Protocol’s Nature:**
+   The "bits" proposal does not realign the displayed value with the integral nature of Bitcoin’s ledger.
+It continues to rely on fractional units, masking the fundamental integer-based accounting that Bitcoin employs.

+4. **Not Permanently Future-Proof:**
+   Though "bits" may simplify certain price ranges, future circumstances could demand additional denominations or scaling adjustments.
+Our integral approach resolves this problem entirely by making the smallest unit the standard measure, avoiding future fragmentation.

+In essence, while BIP 176 attempts to simplify small amount representations, it only replaces one decimal representation with another.
+By redefining "bitcoin" as the smallest indivisible unit, this BIP eliminates reliance on decimal fractions and separate denominations entirely, offering a clearer, more intuitive, and ultimately more durable solution.

 # Backward Compatibility

-No changes are made to consensus rules or on-chain data.
-The only alteration is in how values are displayed:
+No consensus rules are altered, and on-chain data remains unchanged.
+Differences arise solely in display formats:

-- **For Developers:** Update GUIs, APIs, and documentation to show values as integers.
+- **For Developers:**
+  Update GUIs, APIs, and documentation to present values as integers.
 Remove references to fractional BTC.

-- **For Users:** Users hold the same amount of bitcoin; only the representation changes.
-Providing transitional aids, such as dual displays or explanatory tooltips, can ease the shift.
+- **For Users:**
+  The actual value of holdings does not change.
+Transitional measures, such as dual displays or explanatory tooltips, can ease the adjustment period.

 # Security Considerations

-Short-term confusion may occur as users adapt to the new integer display.
-They might momentarily misinterpret values if accustomed to decimals.
-Mitigations include:
+A short-term risk of confusion exists as users adapt to the new representation.
+Users accustomed to decimals may misinterpret initial displays.
+To mitigate this:

-- Dual-mode displays and tooltips during the transition.
+- Offer dual displays and tooltips during the transition.
-- Clear educational materials and coordinated messaging.
+- Provide clear educational materials and coordinated messaging.
-- Prompts or alerts in applications if input values appear unexpectedly large or small.
+- Use alerts or confirmations in applications if input values appear unexpectedly large or small.

-Over time, confusion will diminish, leaving a simpler, more intuitive representation.
+Over time, confusion will subside, leaving a simpler, more intuitive understanding of Bitcoin’s integral values.

 # Reference Implementation

-Wallets like Bitkit have successfully adopted integer-only displays, showing that this approach can be practical without significantly confusing users.
-During a transitional period, applications can display both formats or provide contextual explanations.
+Some wallets, such as Bitkit, have successfully adopted integer-only displays, demonstrating the feasibility of this approach.
+Transitional features—like showing both old and new formats side-by-side—can help smooth the transition.

 # Test Vectors

-- Old: `1.00000000 BTC` → New: `100000000 BTC` (`₿100000000`)
+- Old: `1.00000000 BTC` → New: `100000000 BTC` (or `₿100000000`)
-- Old: `0.00010000 BTC` → New: `10000 BTC` (`₿10000`)
+- Old: `0.00010000 BTC` → New: `10000 BTC` (or `₿10000`)
-- Old: `0.00500000 BTC` → New: `500000 BTC` (`₿500000`)
+- Old: `0.00500000 BTC` → New: `500000 BTC` (or `₿500000`)

-All formerly fractional amounts now map directly to whole integers.
+All formerly fractional representations now directly correspond to whole-number multiples of the smallest unit.

 # Implementation Timeline

-**Phase 1 (3-6 months):**
-Introduce the concept with optional dual displays and educational materials.
+**Phase 1 (3-6 months):** Introduce the concept, provide dual displays and educational materials.

-**Phase 2 (6-12 months):**
-Prominent services adopt integer-only displays by default.
+**Phase 2 (6-12 months):** Prominent services adopt integer-only displays by default.

-**Phase 3 (12+ months):**
-Integer representation becomes the norm.
-Documentation no longer references decimal-based formats.
+**Phase 3 (12+ months):** Integer representation becomes standard.
+Documentation and user guides no longer reference decimal-based formats.

 # Conclusion

-By redefining the "bitcoin" unit as the smallest indivisible unit and removing decimal-based representations, this BIP simplifies user understanding and ensures that displayed values accurately reflect Bitcoin’s integral, integer-only accounting.
-Though the transition may require short-term adjustments, the long-term benefits include more intuitive usage, reduced confusion, and alignment with Bitcoin’s fundamental design.
+Redefining the "bitcoin" unit as the smallest indivisible unit and removing decimal-based representations simplifies comprehension and aligns displayed values with the protocol’s integral accounting.
+While a transition period may be necessary, the long-term benefits include clearer communication, reduced confusion, and a more accurate understanding of Bitcoin’s fundamental design.

 # Copyright